-22.56.050 Projects exempt from coastal project permit requirements.
-The following projects in the C districts shall be exempt from the 22.68.040 - Categorically Excluded Projects A. A project specifically designated as categorically excluded from the requirement for a Coastal Permit by Public Resources Code requirements of a coastal project permit: Section 30610(d0 and (f) and implementing regulations is not subject to Coastal Permit requirements.
-A. Repair and maintenance activities that do not result in the addition to or enlargement or expansion of the object of such B. The Director shall maintain a list of projects determined to be repair or maintenance, except that such repair and maintenance categorically excluded from the requirements of this Chapter for a of seawalls, breakwater groins, bluff retaining walls or similar Coastal Permit.
-The list shall be available for public inspection shoreline work shall require a coastal project permit; and shall include the applicant's name, project description and
+22.68.040 - Categorically Excluded Projects

+- A. A project specifically designated as categorically excluded from the requirement for a Coastal Permit by Public Resources Code Section 30610(d0 and (f) and implementing regulations is not subject to Coastal Permit requirements. - B. The Director shall maintain a list of projects determined to be categorically excluded from the requirements of this Chapter for a Coastal Permit.
+The list shall be available for public inspection and shall include the applicant's name, project description and